liquinlab/elm-smile/docs/experimentdesign.md

 data.
 Smile provides serveral ways to [save and record data](/datastorage).
 In addition the Smile API takes care of manny functions for you so you rarely have to think much about data storage and saving.

-## :sos: Dealing with Errors

-When running an experiment it is important to handle errors gracefully.
-Smile provides several helpful features to deal gracefully with errors.

-## :lady_beetle: Automated Testing

-When running an experiment it is important to handle errors gracefully.
-Smile provides several helpful features to deal gracefully with errors.